pytorch/rfcs/RFC-0024-rfc-process.md

 Many opensource projects maintain an RFC presence on Github (either via a separate RFCs repo, or on the project’s Issues).
 A GDocs + Github hybrid solution will help the visibility of RFCs in a more familiar way, but at the cost of complicating the process and increasing overheads.

 When authors open a new PR on the RFCs repo, they are asked to create a document on the GDrive.
 The PR serves as the tracking PR and the objective is to improve visibility.
 Once they create a new RFC GDoc, they link it in the PR.
 All subsequent comments and feedback will be directed to the GDoc.
-When the RFC is **[Approved]** on GDocs, it can be exported to markdown, committed to the tracking PR on Github.
+When the RFC is **[Accepted]** on GDocs, it can be exported to markdown, committed to the tracking PR on Github.

 ## **Open Questions**